Graph and its representations

-Graph is a data structure that consists of following two components:
+Graph is a data structure that consists of the following two components:

-1. A finite set of vertices also called as nodes.
+- A finite set of vertices also called nodes.

-2. A finite set of ordered pair of the form (u, v) called as edge.
-The pair is ordered because (u, v) is not same as (v, u) in case of a directed graph(di-graph).
+- A finite set of ordered pair of the form (u, v) called edge.
+The pair is ordered because (u, v) is not the same as (v, u) in the case of a directed graph(di-graph).
 The pair of the form (u, v) indicates that there is an edge from vertex u to vertex v.
 The edges may contain weight/value/cost.

 Following is an example of an undirected graph with 5 vertices.

 There are other representations also like, Incidence Matrix and Incidence List.
-The choice of the graph representation is situation specific.
-It totally depends on the type of operations to be performed and ease of use.
+The choice of graph representation is situation-specific.
+It totally depends on the type of operations to be performed and the ease of use.

 The adjacency matrix for the above example graph is:

-Note that in below implementation, we use dynamic arrays (vector in C++/ArrayList in Java) to represent adjacency lists instead of linked list.
-The vector implementation has advantages of cache friendliness.
+Note that in the below implementation, we use dynamic arrays (vector in C++/ArrayList in Java) to represent adjacency lists instead of the linked list.
+The vector implementation has the advantage of cache friendliness.